Jet Suppression and Azimuthal Anisotropy from RHIC to LHC: Conclusions

 Usage of a semi-analytical framework has allowed us to qualitatively explain, with simple expressions, this characteristic behavior of the $R$-dependence of $v_2$.
 These results suggest a representation of jet $v_2$ ratios in terms of the ratio between the two most relevant angular scales in this problem, i.e. as a function of $\theta_c/R$.
 In Fig.~\ref{fig:scalings} we have shown that this procedure leads to the approximate collapse of all such jet $v_2$ ratios, for any centrality and collision system, onto a single curve, for a fixed jet $\pT$.
 Our simple expressions, Eqs.~\eqref{eq:jet-raa-sketch} and \eqref{eq:jet-v2-sketc}, provide an analytical explanation for this behavior, provided that the substantial role of the $\theta_c$ fluctuations within a given centrality class are taken into account.
 The success of our framework to describe all presently available jet suppression data for any jet $\pT$, size $R$, centrality class and collision system grants robustness to these predictions.
 They represent a transparent test of the physics of color decoherence which can be confronted with future precise experimental data to be measured both at RHIC and LHC.
 This dynamical picture can be tested by acquiring precise data on jet $v_2$ for as many cone-sizes $R$ as possible, in as many centrality classes as possible and in as many collision systems as possible (such as PbPb, AuAu and OO collisions~\cite{Citron:2018lsq,Brewer:2021kiv}).

 In this work we have also revisited the predictions for jet $R_{\rm AA}$, comparing our predictions with newly released experimental data and obtaining remarkably good agreement.
 Further directions include incorporating a running coupling between the jet parton and medium constituents, which is now fixed and is in practice the only free parameter of our framework ($g_{\rm med}$).
 Another particularly relevant theoretical improvement will consist in the inclusion of theoretically well-motivated dynamics for quenching in the non-equilibrium regime.
 Quenching in the initial stages can have sizeable effects on jet $v_2$, as shown in Fig.~\ref{fig:datav2lhc} using a simplified prescription, and in consistency with what was found for single-inclusive high-$\pT$ hadron $v_2$~\cite{Andres:2019eus,Andres:2022bql}.
 The strongest relative effect appears for the most central class, and is necessary to describe experimental data.
-The role of initial-state fluctuations has been addressed in Appendix~\ref{sec:EbEv2}, which also contribute to improve the agreement with data in the most central class.
 Properly accounting for quenching in the initial stages is also necessary to understand the possible existence of energy loss in small systems, such as pPb or pp collisions.